schlae/graphics-gremlin/README.md

 ## Known issue with brown colour

 This palette value "I:0 R:1 G:1 B:0" is not handled correctly and is displayed as dark yellow instead of brown as of the CGA standard.
-This is due to lack of pins on FPGA to provide more than a 4-bit RGBI output to the DVI transmitter.
+This is due to lack of pins on the FPGA to provide more than a 4-bit RGBI output to the DVI transmitter.

 <img src="images\gg-hdmi-cga-test.jpg" width="600">